zzehli/study-notes/data structure and algorithm/algorithm.md

 ### 11 Container With Most Water (two pointers, greedy)
 * instead of thinking about finding the two biggest elements in the list, which is global, start from two ends of the list and remove the smaller element from consider.
 This move turns the question into a local comparison, a greedy algorithm approach
 * topic: elaborate on the greedy algorithm lens
+### 232** Implement Queue using Stacks
+* use in and out arrays to keep track of ins and outs of the array
+* need a sync function to keep the two functions in sync
 ## String
 ### 8 String to Integer (atoi)
 * a bit tedius question of string parsing